FMS07/Adv_Blockchain_SEE_CU-DPR_FMS/README.md

 * Praneel Patel GM
-Git cloned repo: git clone https://github.com/praneelpp/SCM-Starter.git This was used to deploy a contract on React DApp on hadrhat network.
+Git cloned repo: git clone https://github.com/praneelpp/SCM-Starter.git This was used to deploy a contract on React DApp on Hardhat network.
 The contract, deploy.js and index.js have been changed as per our requirements.

 ## License